-However, Commissioner Boldt's neighborhood and town home community are adjacent to the Project, separated for the easternmost portion by Fairway Drive.
-Based on the facts presented, it appears foreseeable that the Project would affect the market value and income producing potential of Commissioner Boldt's real property.
-The location of the Project, consisting of 75 acres along the northern portion of the San Leandro shoreline, is currently in a partial state of decline, underutilized, and includes older infrastructure that would be redeveloped, such as a partially demolished restaurant/banquet facility and a marina impacted by silt build up with occupancy at less than 30 percent.
-Under these facts, such a major redevelopment and revitalization of a large area in the immediate vicinity of the official's home would likely effect on the market value of Commissioner Boldt's real property.
-Accordingly, under the Act, it is reasonably foreseeable that the decision would have a material financial effect on Commissioner Boldt's real property interest, and he may not take part in the decisions pertaining to the Project.2
+Applying Regulation 18702.2(b) based upon the 1,000-foot measurement, Vice-Mayor Ballew's neighborhood and town home community are adjacent to the Project, separated by the easternmost portion by Fairway Drive.
+The location of the Project, consisting of 75 acres along the northern portion of the San Leandro shoreline, is currently in a state of decline, underutilized, and includes older infrastructure that would be redeveloped, such as a partially demolished restaurant/banquet facility and a marina impacted by silt build up with occupancy at less than 30 percent.
+Under these facts, the financial effect of such a major redevelopment and revitalization of a large area in the immediate vicinity of the residential properties would have a reasonably foreseeable material financial effect on the market value of the properties.